 I’m not a fan of stretching Christmas out BUT when ScotRail invited me to use their service for a festive day trip to Glasgow I jumped at the chance.
 You see this vibrant, friendly city and I have history and I don’t really need any excuse to go back.
 It made a nice change to only drive the few miles to Perth station and then let the train take over.
 The platform was busy and I am glad we had reserved our seats as the carriages were already quite full.
 Although, once aboard the train we discovered someone had sat down not realising the seats were reserved for that journey.
 After some confusion, the lady who was sat in “our” seats moved across to another empty single seat.
 Sorted.

 It was great that both of us could admire the views out of the window, normally when one of us is driving we can’t just look at the scenery.
 During our train journey we saw roe deer in the fields and more geese in the sky than we could count!
-Much better than staring at a smart phone or a tablet for the entire time will have missed out on this.
+So many people sat staring at a smart phone or a tablet for the entire time will have missed out on this.

 Arriving at Glasgow Queen Street meant we were right next to George Square which is currently being transformed into a Christmas market and opens on November 26th.
 Our main focus from here was to visit the Glasgow City Chambers for the 10:30 tour.
 If you have visited George Square before you may not have even realised that it was open to the public and how magnificent it is inside.
 The tours are free and are about thirty minutes long.
 Sadly, we were unable to see some of the rooms because they were in use but if I am honest the staircase on in it’s own right is worth the tour!

 You see what I mean?
 You could be mistaken that it is a palace in Italy.
 Our tour guide told our small group that the City Chambers are quite often used as film sets as it is so grand.
 The mosaic floors and ceilings are also not to be missed.
 As soon as you walk in off the street you are taken a back by the intricacy of the designs.